HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-customer-form.md

 {: .panel-heading}
 <div class="panel-body">

-For a HCL DOMINO REST API Schema, Forms have to explicitly be enabled.
+For a Domino REST API Schema, Forms have to explicitly be enabled.
 Otherwise documents saved with that Form will not be returned by the API.
-Creating a Form via HCL DOMINO REST API will automatically create a blank Form Access Mode called "default".
+Creating a Form via Domino REST API will automatically create a blank Form Access Mode called "default".
 However, no fields are enabled at this point.

 Form Access Modes provide more granular access to documents that use a specific Form.
 You can: